c9/docs.c9.io/src/persistence/setting_up_phpmyadmin.md

 $ phpmyadmin-ctl install
 ```

 After the installation is complete you'll be given a link to access PHPMyAdmin.
-If you'd like further help using the software please consult the <a href="http://www.phpmyadmin.net/home_page/docs.php" target="_blank">official PHPMyAdmin docs</a>.
+If you'd like further help using the software please consult the [official PHPMyAdmin docs](http://www.phpmyadmin.net/home_page/docs.php)</a>.